 FAULTY ProQuest ebrary citation builder citation:

 CORRECT MLA Style Citation:

 Notice the differences in red: The term editor was left out in the incorrect citation.
-Both the title of the book (Documentary History...) and the title of the e-book database (ProQuest ebrary) should be italicized in MLA style.
+Both the title of the book (Documentary History...) and the title of the e-book database (ProQuest Ebook Central) should be italicized in MLA style.
 The place of publication is now optional, and the publisher of a university press is abbreviated using UP for University Press.
-The format ("web" in this case) is no longer used, and if there is a stable URL for the resource, it should be included without the "http://".
+The format ("web" in this case) is no longer used, and if there is a stable URL for the resource, it should be included without the "https://".
 The date of access is now also optional, so if it's important to include, you may do so, but it's no longer required.